Workiva/dart_dev/README.md

 A local task is a script or program that is discovered by `dart_dev`.
 By default, dart dev will recursively look for files in the project level `tool` directory that match the filename pattern `(task_name)_task.(executable_type)`.
 Any file matching this pattern is parsed and registered as a task.
-All of the original arguments to the dart_dev class are passed unparsed to the task program.
+The task discovery will not follow symlink directories by default.
+Symlink directory expansion can be enabled using the `followSymlinks` property in the `local` configuration field.

+Any additional arguments specified after the command name are passed to the underlying task process as additional command line arguments.
+For instance `pub run dart_dev exampleTask --example-argument 23` would pass the example argument and value as additions to call to `dart exampleTask_task.dart --example-argument 23`.
+This allows the task to parse it's arguments independently.

 Executable types identify how a given task should execute.
 Dart and bash scripts are supported out of the box.
 The set of available executable types can